-It was be a chance for participants to share their views on how we can best share, demand and use evidence across jurisdictions, social policy areas and sectors.
-They also had a chance to comment on which three themes Evidence Exchange should focus on for its 18 months duration.
+It was a chance for participants to share their views on how we can best share, demand and use evidence across jurisdictions, social policy areas and sectors.
+They also had a chance to comment on which three themes Evidence Exchange should focus on for its 18-month duration.

 Alliance members (and non-members!) were welcome.

 10.30 Opening: Tom Guiney, Chair (Head of Strategic Policy, Big Lottery Fund)

 10.35 Background: Jonathan Breckon (Head of the Alliance for Useful Evidence)

 10.45 Presentation: Dr Jim McCormick (Scotland Advisor, Joseph Rowntree Foundation)

 10.50 Presentation: Patricia Lozano-Casal (Evidence into Policy and Practice Manager, Evaluation Support Scotland)

 10.55 Roundtable discussion

 11.55 Summing up: Tom Guiney, Chair (Head of Strategic Policy, Big Lottery Fund)

 This 18-month project, supported by the Big Lottery Fund, Joseph Rowntree Foundation and Carnegie UK Trust as well as our core funding from Nesta and ESRC, will test out how we can encourage and support the sharing of 'what works' across England, Northern Ireland, Scotland and Wales.